-2 2.1.1 Location and Area
+2.1.1 Location and Area

-- 3 Beale AFB occupies 23,192 acres in Yuba County, California, in the northeastern portion of the Sacramento - 4 Valley, at geographical coordinates 39°08° N and 121°26° W. The base is approximately 40 miles north of - 5 Sacramento, 25 miles south of Oroville, 8 miles east of Marysville, and 20 miles west of Grass Valley - 6 (Figure 2.1.a).
-Beale AFB is also responsible for the management of three GSUs (Table 2.1.a, Figure 2.1.a): - 7 a NEXRAD weather station near Oroville, CA; a deactivated base near Point Arena, CA; and LRS. - 8 The 235-acre LRS is located in Placer County, approximately 15 miles south of Beale AFB and 5 miles - 9 west-southwest of Lincoln, California.
-McClellan AFB managed the site until October 2000, when - 10 responsibility of the site was transferred to Beale AFB in preparation of McClellan's closure in July 2001. - 11 The Oroville NEXRAD site is located 25 miles north of Beale AFB.
-The property is too small to contain - 12 significant natural resources. - 13 Point Arena is located 190 miles northwest of Beale AFB near Point Arena, CA. The site was activated as - 14 a Ground-Control Intercept (GCI) warning station and Ground Air Transmitter and Receiver (GATR) site - in 1950.
+Beale AFB occupies 23,192 acres in Yuba County, California, in the northeastern portion of the Sacramento Valley, at geographical coordinates 39°08° N and 121°26° W. The main base is approximately 40 miles north of Sacramento, 25 miles south of Oroville, 8 miles east of Marysville, and 20 miles west of Grass Valley (Figure 2-1).
+Beale AFB is also responsible for the management of three GSUs (

+, Figure 2-1): a NEXRAD weather station near Oroville, CA; a deactivated base near Point Arena, CA; and the LRS.

+The 235-acre LRS is located in Placer County, approximately 15 miles south of Beale AFB and 5 miles west-southwest of Lincoln, California.
+McClellan AFB managed the site until October 2000, when responsibility of the site was transferred to Beale AFB in preparation of McClellan's closure in July 2001.

+The Oroville NEXRAD site is located 25 miles north of Beale AFB.
+The property is too small to contain significant natural resources.

+Point Arena is located 190 miles northwest of Beale AFB near Point Arena, CA. The site was activated as a Ground-Control Intercept (GCI) warning station and Ground Air Transmitter and Receiver (GATR) site in 1950.
 The base was transferred from Travis to Beale AFB in 1979.
-The site was deactivated, but Beale - AFB retains caretaker status.
-9 CES/CEIER is conducting hazardous material removal and other actions - 17 needed to prepare the site for disposal.
-Natural resources on this property are not managed due to its - deactivated status.
+The site was deactivated, but Beale AFB retains caretaker status.
+9 CES/CEIER is conducting hazardous material removal and other actions needed to prepare the site for disposal.
+Natural resources on this property are not managed due to its deactivated status.

-- Beale AFB is in the ecological and geographic transition zone between the flat agricultural lands of the - 20 Sacramento Valley and the foothills of the western slope of the Sierra Nevada Mountains.
-The Yuba and - 21 Bear rivers are to the north and south of Beale AFB, respectively.
-The base is in the Bear River watershed, - and three named tributaries to the Bear River (Reeds, Hutchinson, and Dry creeks) run through the base. - 23 Land use in the Sacramento Valley near Beale AFB is primarily agricultural, rural-residential and industrial. - 24 Several aggregate extraction operations are located north of Beale AFB.
-Along the eastern boundary of the - 25 base, where the valley begins to rise into the Sierra Nevada foothills, is the larger of two parcels that - 26 constitute the Spenceville Wildlife Area (SWA); managed by CDFW.
-Beale AFB also borders three - conservation easements to the northeast.
-Beale AFB partnered with CDFW and the Trust for Public Lands - 28 to contribute funds to grant restrictive easements on these properties as part of the Readiness and - 29 Environmental Protection Integration (REPI) Program.
+Beale AFB is in the ecological and geographic transition zone between the flat agricultural lands of the Sacramento Valley and the foothills of the western slope of the Sierra Nevada Mountains.
+The Yuba and Bear rivers are to the north and south of Beale AFB, respectively.
+The base is in the Bear River watershed, and three named tributaries to the Bear River (Reeds, Hutchinson, and Dry creeks) run through the base.

+Land use in the Sacramento Valley near Beale AFB is primarily agricultural, rural-residential, and industrial.
+Several aggregate extraction operations are located north of Beale AFB.
+Along the eastern boundary of the base, where the valley begins to rise into the Sierra Nevada foothills, is the larger of two parcels that constitute the Spenceville Wildlife Area (SWA) managed by CDFW.
+Beale AFB also borders three contiguous conservation easements to the northeast (see Section 2.1.6.3 Conservation Easements).